Gloryness/tassomai-automation/README.md

 5. Otherwise, if the question isn't found in `answers.json` then it will call a function that answers a random box by listing all the boxes and using the `random` libary to choose one in the list to click it and return if it's correct or not.

 6. If the answer was correct or not, it will call a function to find the correct answer.
-We do this by looping through all the boxes, and if the boxes `background-color` css property is equal to green - `rgb(201, 240, 195)`, then store `{question: answer}` in `answers.json`.
+We do this by looping through all the boxes, and if the boxes `background-color` css property is equal to green - `rgb(201, 240, 195)`, then store `{question: answer}` in `answers.lzma`.

 7. This is all for 1 question.
 It will do this X times (depending on how many sections there are in the quiz)